-- 1. If you have made any capital gains during the current tax year, see if you have any unrealised capital losses.
+- If you have made any capital gains during the current tax year, see if you have any unrealised capital losses.
 If you crystalise the losses by selling assets during the same year they can be off-set against your capital profits. - 2.
 Although it will not save you tax, you can defer any capital gains by realising gains after the end of the current tax year.
-This will delay the payment of any capital gains tax for a further 12 months. - 3.
-Utilise the capital gains tax annual exemption which, for 2012/13, is £10,600.
+This will delay the payment of any capital gains tax for a further 12 months or more.